caktus/guidebook/docs/RDS.md

     $ psql -c "ALTER USER $username WITH PASSWORD '$password';"

-Yes, none of the options in `-DERS` are strictly required, but if you don\'t mention them explicitly, createuser asks you about them one at a time.
+Yes, none of the options in `-DERS` are strictly required, but if you don't mention them explicitly, createuser asks you about them one at a time.

 ### Create database

-If you need a database owned by `project_user`, you\'ll need to create it as `master` and then modify the ownership and permissions:
+If you need a database owned by `project_user`, you'll need to create it as `master` and then modify the ownership and permissions:

     $ export PGUSER=master